jxeer/wakeful-app/README.md

 ---------------------------------------

-## This project was built with React JS
+## This project was built with React ⚛ !

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).